anav5704/Note-App-MERN/README.md

 > The website was made by a blind person, that's why it's special; Just like him - Veer

-DigiDiary is a beautiful and user-friendly note-taking app I made while I was learning the MERN stack (MongoDB, Express JS, React JS, Node JS).
+This is a simple and user-friendly note-taking app I made while I was learning the MERN stack (MongoDB, Express JS, React JS, Node JS).
 Development time was almost 1 month: started on the 28th of August, 2023, and ended on the 23rd of September, 2023.
 This was also my first time using a component library and I chose Mantine as it fit my style.
 I still prefer using plain TailwindCSS with HeroIcons.

 ## Technologies Used
 - React JS